dslmeinte/Building-User-Friendly-DSLs-code/ch08/README.md

         $ node generator/generate-retrieve-ast-from-backend.js

     to generate [`src/runtime/index.jsx`](./src/runtime/index.jsx) from an AST stored in a running backend.
-    This is the solution to the second-last exercise.
+    This is the reference solution to item 1 of exercise 8.10 in § 8.4.4.

 * [Initialization](./init).
     Code to perform initializations: